| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Causal Shapley values were proposed by

-The package allows for parallelized computation with progress updates through the tightly connected
+The package allows parallelized computation with progress updates through the tightly connected

 future::future and progressr::progressr packages.